What will my child get out of Greek life that they would not get out of any other college

 along with being part of a sorority but they all will benefit your daughter.
 You can compare the

-prices of Greek living and the prices of dorms under the "documents" tab.
+prices of Sorority houses and the prices of dorms at the respective links.

 What about pledging or hazing?